huzaifa112003/Sudoku-Solver-kivy/README.md

 - After it is completed type in the following command in terminal and press enter.
 - conda install -c conda-forge kivymd
 - After it is installed go to click home and select your newly built enviornment.
-- Launch VS code from your new enviornment and run the code file.
+- Launch VS code from your new enviornment, open the folder you downloaded in step 1 in VS code and run the main code file.